GKM theory and Hamiltonian non-K\"ahler actions in dimension $6$: Topological invariants and diffeomorphism type via GKM theory

 In this way we obtain the \emph{(integral) equivariant Pontrjagin class} or the \emph{equivariant Stiefel-Whitney class}.
 If $\pi\colon E \to M$ is a complex vector bundle and the $T$-action preserves the complex structure then $\pi_T$ is again a complex vector bundle and in this way we obtain the \emph{(integral) equivariant Chern class}, cf.\ \cite[pp. 290]{MR1150492}.

-\begin{prop} In this situation, the isomorphism $H^*(N,\ZZ)\to H^*(M,\ZZ)$ sends the Pontrjagin classes of $N$ to those of $M$.
+\begin{prop} Let $M$ and $N$ be GKM manifolds.
+Then for any isomorphism between the GKM graphs of $M$ and $N$, the induced isomorphism $H^*(N,\ZZ)\to H^*(M,\ZZ)$ sends the Pontrjagin classes of $N$ to those of $M$.
 After tensoring with $\ZZ_2$, the same holds for the Stiefel-Whitney classes.
 If there are invariant almost complex structures on $M$ and $N$, and $\varphi$ is an isomorphism of signed GKM graphs, the same holds for the Chern classes. \end{prop} \begin{proof} Upon restriction to the fixed point sets $M^T$ and $N^T$, the tangent bundles become $T$-equivariant vector bundles over discrete point sets, which are uniquely determined by the weights of the isotropy representation at the fixed points, i.e., by data contained in the GKM graph.
 Thus, pulling back $TN|_{N^T}$ with ${\varphi_1}|_{M^T}$ and composing the action with $\psi$ we obtain the $T$-vector bundle $TM|_{M^T}$.
-Thus, the twisted linear isomorphism $H^*_T(N^T,\ZZ)\to H^*_T(M^T,\ZZ)$ intertwines the equivariant Pontrjagin classes of these bundles, and, after tensoring with $\ZZ_2$, also the equviariant Stiefel-Whitney classes.
+Hence the twisted linear isomorphism $H^*_T(N^T,\ZZ)\to H^*_T(M^T,\ZZ)$ intertwines the equivariant Pontrjagin classes of these bundles, and, after tensoring with $\ZZ_2$, also the equivariant Stiefel-Whitney classes.
 The same holds for the equivariant Chern classes in the presence of an invariant almost complex structure.

 By naturality, upon restriction to $M^T$ and $N^T$, the equivariant characteristic classes of $M$ and $N$ are mapped to the corresponding characteristic classes of the bundles described above.
 As in our situation $H^*_T(M,\ZZ)$ is a free $H^*(BT,\ZZ)$-module (and after tensoring with $\ZZ_2$, also $H^*_T(M,\ZZ_2)$ a free $H^*(BT,\ZZ_2)$-module), the Borel localization theorem (see e.g.\ \cite[Theorem (3.2.6)]{AlldayPuppe}) implies that the inclusion map $M^T\to M$ induce injective homomorphisms in equivariant cohomology, both with integer and $\ZZ_2$ coefficients.
 The same holds for $N$.
 This shows that the isomorphism $H^*_T(N,\ZZ)\to H^*_T(M,\ZZ)$ intertwines the equivariant characteristic classes of $N$ and $M$.